sudheera96/corteva/README.md

 ## Data Analysis

+Iterate over the station IDs and calculate summary statistics for each year and store them weather_stats table

 ## API Design
 In this example, we're using the flask_swagger_ui package to create the Swagger UI blueprint